crosscon/uc1-integration/cba/README.md

     ```

-    There was no need to configure the CBA Pseudo TA, that is located under
+    There was no need to configure the CBA Pseudo TA, which is located under
     `optee_os/core/pta/`.

     > Note: use the IP and `signature_buffer` from [the previous